American Horror Story: Critical response

 The fourth season, American Horror Story: Freak Show, received mostly positive reviews from critics.
 Review aggregator Rotten Tomatoes reports that 77% of 202 critics gave the season a positive review.
 The site's consensus is: "Though it may turn off new viewers unaccustomed to its unabashed weirdness, Freak Show still brings the thrills, thanks to its reliably stylish presentation and game cast."
-This season was Jessica Lange's final major performance on the show; however, it was not her last appearance.
-It scored 69 out of 100 on Metacritic based on 19 reviews, indicating generally favorable reviews.
+This season was Jessica Lange's final major performance on the show.

 The fifth season, American Horror Story: Hotel, received more mixed reviews from critics, in comparison to its predecessors.
-Rotten Tomatoes reports that 64% of 214 critics gave the season a positive review.
+Rotten Tomatoes reports that 64% of 215 critics gave the season a positive review.
 The site's consensus is: "Favoring garish style over effective storytelling, the fifth American Horror Story strands a talented cast at Ryan Murphy's Hotel."
 Hotel scored a 60 out of 100 on Metacritic based on 24 reviews, indicating mixed or average reviews.
 Some praise the season for its increased amount of horror elements and experimentation, while many believe that Jessica Lange's departure negatively impacted the show's ratings and the overall character of the series moving forward.
 Dan Fienberg of The Hollywood Reporter gave a positive review, writing, "Early on, Hotel hasn't hooked me with its storytelling, but it's always fun to see what the series does with its repertory acting company and with new additions.
 Throw in the normal grotesquerie and visual panache, and that should keep me going for a while, even if all of the humor appears to have been funneled into Scream Queens."
 On the other hand, Matt Zoller Seitz of New York Magazine found the season "confusing, tedious, annoyingly precious, and often ostentatiously brutal", but also praised it for being "darkly beautiful, deeply weird, and (sometimes) exhilarating."
 Although Scott D. Pierce from The Salt Lake Tribune praised the production design and the cinematography, he said "the storytelling is derivative; the scares are non-existent; and it's all about style without much substance."
 Mike Hale from The New York Times complained that it "suffers from the absence of Jessica Lange".
 IGN's Matt Fowler gave a rating of 5.9 out of 10, criticizing the season as "mediocre" and concluding "all weight and meaning is gone."

 The sixth season, American Horror Story: Roanoke, received mostly positive reviews from critics.
 Rotten Tomatoes reports that 74% of 160 critics gave the season a positive review.
 The site's consensus is: "American Horror Story: My Roanoke Nightmare takes a surprising turn away from prior AHS formats, revisiting the deliberate pace of earlier seasons on a spookier, smaller scale, even if the true-crime format feels overdone."
 It scored a 72 on Metacritic based on nine reviews, making it the highest-scored season on that site.